stef/libsphinx/README.md

 pitchforked sphinx has a very simple interface

 ## step 1 - challenge
-the following creates a challenge for a device:
+The following creates a challenge for a device:
 ```
 echo -n "shitty master password" | ../challenge >c 2>b
 ```